str4d/rage/README.md

 - `mount` enables the `rage-mount` tool, which can mount age-encrypted TAR or ZIP archives as read-only.
 It is currently only usable on Unix systems, as it relies on `libfuse`.

+- `ssh` (enabled by default) enables support for reusing existing SSH key files for age encryption.

 - `unstable` enables in-development functionality.
 Anything behind this feature flag has no stability or interoperability guarantees.